Stick ‘Em

 Designed by: Klaus Palesch

-Sticheln is a trick-taking game that takes the basic premise of Whist and adds pain.
+Stick ‘Em – originally published as Sticheln – is a trick-taking game that takes the basic premise of Whist and adds… pain.

 The deck is made up of several suits and in a given round each player is dealt a hand of cards.
-They look at their hand, and choose one card to represent their pain suit – this is the suit that he or she really does not want to win any of.
+They look at their hand, and choose one card to represent their pain suit – this is the suit that they really do not want to win any cards of.

 Play then progresses in standard trick-taking mode (i.e. one card per player, going clockwise around the table) but unlike standard Whist you do not have to follow suit.
-HOWEVER – any card that doesn’t follow suit is considered a trump, and higher trumps (played earliest breaks a tie) will win the trick.
+However! – any card that doesn’t follow suit is considered a trump – a stronger card – and higher trumps will win the trick.

 At the end of the round cards are worth points and your pain suit is negative points, so naturally you’re trying to get rid of your pain suit and hopefully pass some pain onto your opponents too!